Henri de la Rochejaquelein: Rebellion

 Resistance to conscription soon escalated into a full rebellion, known as the War in the Vendée.
 Soon after, De la Rochejaquelein and his compatriots started fighting the troops of the French Republic with Maurice d'Elbée and the Marquis de Bonchamps from April 1793.
 There, he gave his famous order, "Mes amis, si j'avance, suivez-moi!
 Si je recule, tuez-moi!
 Si je meurs, vengez-moi!" (literal translation: "Friends, if I advance, follow me!
 If I retreat, kill me!
 If I die, avenge me!").

-Leading a few thousand Vendéan peasants, De la Rochejaquelein gained his first victory over the French Revolutionary Army on 13 April, took part to the taking of Bressuire on 3 May, in the Battle of Fontenay-le-Comte on 25 May and in the Battle of Saumur on 9 June.
+Leading a few thousand Vendéan peasants, De la Rochejaquelein gained his first victory over the French Revolutionary Army on 13 April, took part in the taking of Bressuire on 3 May, in the Battle of Fontenay-le-Comte on 25 May and in the Battle of Saumur on 9 June.
 At Fontenay he was famous for his contempt for danger, wearing three red handkerchiefs; on his head, around his neck and at his waist to defy the Republican gunners.
 After Fontenay his companions decided that they would also wear three red handkerchiefs so that De la Rochejacquelin could not be singled out.

 In August, after the Battle of Luçon, he regrouped the Vendéan army, which was on the verge of being disbanded, and won the Battle of Chantonnay on 5 September.
 On 13 September the thumb of his right hand was shattered by a bullet during an engagement with Republicans at Martigné-Briand but he continued to fire at his opponents.
 His famous portrait by Pierre-Narcisse Guérin shows him with his right arm in a sling, shooting with his left hand.
 He had to retreat across the Loire after being beaten in the Second Battle of Cholet, on 17 October.